bradwilder/video-viewer/README.md

 ## Development server

-Run `gulp server` to start the app and database servers.
-You can then navigate to `http://localhost:3007/` if you don't wish to use a dev server.
+1. Run `gulp server` to start the app and database servers.

-Run `gulp ngWatch` for a dev server.
+2. Run `gulp ngWatch` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Note: If you don't wish to use a dev server, you can skip step 2 and instead navigate to `http://localhost:3007/`.

 ## Build